 The ornaments for women are naturally far more numerous.
 There are no less than twelve different kinds for the head alone.
 Probably this does not exhaust the list, but these are those in ordinary use, either for gala days or for everyday wear.

 An ornament shaped an inverted A, sometimes set with pearls, is worn on the forehead, the angle is attached to the hair the line with the parting.
-Pendant from is a locket adorned with pearls.
-On the hair in the front and just between the shaped A-shaped ornament and the betel shaped one are two jewels; the one on the right is called the sun, and the one on the left, being of a crescent shape, is named the moon.
+The pendant is a locket adorned with pearls.
+On the hair in the front and just between the shaped A-shaped ornament and the betel-shaped one are two jewels; the one on the right is called the sun, and the one on the left, being of a crescent shape, is named the moon.
 Both of these are sometimes adorned with precious stones.

 There is also a kind of gold buckle worn on the side of the chignon, which is used for attaching to it any artificial hair that may be necessary to make the bunch of the approved size and appearance.
 An ornament like a chrysanthemum with an emerald in the center is also worn on the chignon